 The competition models feature a large aerodynamic fin at the rear (a lot of extra size for a small performance benefit), a place for a second reserve (mandatory for international level competitions) and ‘all the bells and whistles’.
 Expect to pay a penalty in weight and bulk for all the features.
 If your flying involves regular high level competition, it is a good match.
 If you’re an eager adventurer or beginner XC pilot, you won’t notice the performance change but you’ll carry that towering backpack everywhere; a lighter and more compact system is recommended.

-This is a broad category containing gear designed for special applications, like hike & fly, aerobatic flying, paramotoring, speed flying, speed riding or tandem flying.
+This is a broad category containing gear designed for more special applications, like hike & fly, para-alpinism, speed flying, speed riding, aerobatic flying (acro), tandem flying or paramotoring.
 If you are diving into one of the offshoots of mainstream paragliding, you’ll probably need this as a second harness.
 Trying to find one harness that does everything will mean making compromises.
+For this reason nowadays many pilots own more than one harness, to best suit each activity.

 For example, lightweight 'mountain' paragliding harnesses (less than 1.5kg), for pilots who want to save every gram and are prepared to compromise protection, comfort and durability to achieve this.
 Some of these harnesses are only suitable for pilots wanting something minimalistic for short flights, whilst others are surprisingly comfortable and can be flown for longer.